 - People who have interacted with or observed integrity agencies from a private sector, civil society, media or general citizen perspective.

-Further options papers, recommendations and results will be released progressively in 2018, and at National Integrity 2019, the biennial conference of Transparency International Australia, planned for Melbourne in March 2019.
+Further options papers, recommendations and results will be released progressively in 2018, and at Tackling Corruption Together 2019, the biennial conference of Transparency International Australia, held in Melbourne in April 2019.